Physics Department | Center For Optical Technologies | Lehigh University

 Software for this Seminar

 If you have access to a Mac and are not already addicted to a preferred technology, then use pro Fit.
 There is a free trial version available that should be enough for most of what we will do.
-In addition, I'll distribute a registration code valid for this seminar.
-If you have the registration code, download the full package.
+In addition, as soon as I get it I'll distribute a registration code valid for this seminar.
+If you have the registration code, download the full package. pro Fit lets you define your own functions for curve fitting using either a custom version of the venerable Pascal programming language, or using the more fashionable Python.
+The first is easier to write and explain to people.
+If you know the second you can do lots of stuff.

 First Part

 1. Comparing data and models.
+Thursday, June 6 — Keith

 Suggested content:

 A function y=f(x,a1,a2,a3,...) can be used to fit a data set (x,y) by optimum choice of the parameters a1,a2,a3...
-This should review how one can calculate a number that gives a quantitative measure of the deviation between function and data, which then depends on the values of the parameters a1,a2,a3...
+Review how one can calculate a number that gives a quantitative measure of the deviation between function and data, which then depends on the values of the parameters a1,a2,a3...
 This is the quantity that will then be minimized by fitting algorithms.
 Discuss the role of experimental errors, taking into account different error distributions and experimental errors in multiple dimensions (i.e. what do do if there are errors in x as well as in y)

 2. What is curve fitting?.
+Tuesday, June 11 — Charles

 Suggested content:

 Algorithms to minimize chi squared, general overview.
 Difference between Linear and Nonlinear Curve Fitting.
 Nonlinear curve fitting: Overview of the most common methods without going into too many details.
-Steepest descent (gauss-newton) method, LM, others.
+Steepest descent (gauss-newton) method, Levenberg-Marquardt, others.

 3. The Levenberg Marquardt method.
+Thursday, June 13 — Mike

 Suggested content: